bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/signaling-overview.md

 The parameters `C`, `Q` and `v` all take default value of 1, which should cover most use-cases of the generalized logistic function for signaling purposes.
 Unless users have a clear understanding of the dose-response curve they are interested in modeling and a strong rationale for setting these parameters themselves, it is advisable to only provide `left_asym`, `right_asym`, `growth_rate` and `starting_dose` parameters and use the default values for the remaining three.

-Note that the `bounded_linear` relationship is preferable over `linear` when users would like to prevent a reaction like biomass from becoming negative as a result of toxin. `generalized_logistic` will generally provide the most biologically-realistic relationship between model reactions and signaling compound concentrations, although there are many situations in which `bounded_linear` and `generalized_logistic` will not provide qualitatively divergent results.
+Note that the `bounded_linear` relationship is preferable over `linear` when users would like to prevent a reaction like biomass from becoming negative as a result of toxin. `generalized_logistic` will generally provide the most biologically-realistic relationship between model reactions and signaling compound concentrations.

 ## Implementing multitoxins

-Finally, users may chose a special case of signaling with `add_multitoxin`.
+Finally, users may choose a special case of signaling with `add_multitoxin`.
 The function adds a signaling relationship for multiple toxins, relying on a Hill-function reduction of (typically) the upper bound of a reaction.
 Users will find this function most useful when considering multiple, additively-functioning signals.
 The function arguments are very similar to the `add_signal` function, though multiple exchange IDs, along with compound-associated Km values and Hill coefficients, are required.

     model.add_multitoxin(altered_reaction_id, [exch_ids], bound, vmax, [kms], [hills])